WeRockStar/airflow-lab/README.md

 # Airflow Lab

+Learning by doing and thinking about the code we write.

 ## Introduction

 This lab is designed to help you get familiar with `Apache Airflow`.
 You will learn how to create a simple DAG, schedule it, monitor its execution, and more.